Computer Basics: What Is Windows, and Why Are You Using It?

 Fun Facts About Windows

-• Microsoft skipped Windows 9 — it went straight from Windows 8.1 to 10.
+• Microsoft skipped Windows 9—they went straight from Windows 8.1 to Windows 10.

-• Microsoft once said Windows 10 would be the last version — but then came Windows 11!
+• Microsoft once said Windows 10 would be the "last version"—but they changed their minds and released Windows 11!

-• The Start menu, once in the bottom-left corner, is now centered in Windows 11.
+• The Start menu, traditionally in the bottom-left corner, moved to the center of the taskbar in Windows 11.

 1. What is Windows used for?

-Windows is used to control your computer, run programs, manage files, and connect devices.
+Windows is used to control your computer, run programs, manage files, and connect devices like printers and cameras.

 2. Who created Windows?

-Windows was created and developed by Microsoft Corporation in 1985.
+Windows was created and is continuously developed by Microsoft Corporation, founded by Bill Gates and Paul Allen.

 3. What is the latest version of Windows?

-The latest version is Windows 11, released in October 2021.
+The latest version is Windows 11, which was officially released in October 2021.

 4. Why is Windows so popular?